wasimhassanshah/Customer_Support_Agent_LangGraph/README.md

-# Customer Support Agent Tutorial Episode 5
+# Customer Support Agent

-In this final part of the tutorial series, we added on customer and order management to complete the proof of concept chatbot.
+ This is Customer SUpport Agent with customer and order management tools.
 Customers can now:

 - View existing orders
 - Create new orders and update the relevant 'databases'